AaltoML/accelerated-arrays/README.md

 The `Image` may be backed either by
  * An array of data in CPU-side RAM (`cpu::Image` class / `Image::StorageType::CPU`).
-In this case, it can be accessed directly and syncrhonously through methods like `image.get<float>(x, y, channel)`
+In this case, it can be accessed directly and synchronously through methods like `image.get<float>(x, y, channel)`
  * An OpenGL texture (`opengl::Image` / `Image::StorageType::GPU_OPENGL_*`).
 In this case, the pixels are not directly accessible from C++.

 The type is available in `image.storageType`.
-The pixel data of an image can be transferred from/to normal CPU RAM using the asyncrhonous `read` and `write` operations, but these may not be available for all GPU textures and in some cases, you may have to write the data to another type of texture before reading it, especially on OpenGL ES.
+The pixel data of an image can be transferred from/to normal CPU RAM using the asynchronous `read` and `write` operations, but these may not be available for all GPU textures and in some cases, you may have to write the data to another type of texture before reading it, especially on OpenGL ES.

 ### Type spec